Last updated on July 3, 2024

 From the middle of the nineteenth century, English watchmaking came under increasing pressure from high-quality American and Swiss manufacturers.
 They were producing watches using mass-produced machine-made components that were assembled by cheaper semi-skilled labour.
 Large amounts of financial capital were required to purchase machinery, which took years to show a return on the investment.
 Many of the smaller makers using the traditional craft system simply did not have the required money to make the investment.

 English watchmakers also continued to use the fusée.
 While the fusée had served a functional purpose in the past, by improving accuracy.
 However, it quickly became unnecessary following the emergence of new metal alloys for mainsprings and balances.
 The complexity of the fusee added substantially to the bulk of the watch.
 It also added to the cost of making an ordinary watch without significantly improving its accuracy.
 However, it was still useful in watches and chronometers where very high accuracy was required.
-English watchmakers persisted with the fusée because they thought the public recognised it as the sign of a quality movement.
+English watchmakers persisted with the fusée because they thought the public recognised it as a sign of a quality movement.
 The public probably didn’t have a clue what a fusee was.
 As a result, they were buying cheaper, slimmer and lighter imported watches from Switzerland and America.

 Mass production

 However, some companies were able to make the transition to the mass-produced method.
-These included The Lancashire Watch Company, Rotherham & Sons, J W Benson and H Williamson Ltd. Unfortunately, the Swiss and Americans had a head-start and the English manufacturers were never able to successfully compete.
+These included The Lancashire Watch Company, Rotherham & Sons, J W Benson and H Williamson Ltd. Unfortunately, the Swiss and Americans had a head start and the English manufacturers were never able to successfully compete.
 The First World War didn’t help the cause.
 The J W Benson factory in London was bombed and Benson was forced to produce watches using imported Swiss movements.
-Additionally, much of the skill sets used in watch manufacturing was poached by the armaments industry.
+Additionally, much of the skill sets used in watch manufacturing were poached by the armaments industry.

 Ultimately, it was the reluctance of English watchmakers to leave behind their hand-crafting customs for mass production.
 This would result in the gradual demise of the entire English watchmaking sector in the decades after the war.
 Few of these companies even lasted long enough to be affected by the quartz crisis of the 1970s.
 Some brands have been ‘resurrected’ in recent years by modern companies trying to cash in on a falsely perceived heritage.